opentok/opentok-rtc/README.md

    We don't allow restricting iframe loading to specific URIs because it doesn't work on Chrome.

+* `USE_GOOGLE_FONTS` (Optional, default value: true): Whether the client app will load the Open Sans font (the main font used in the user interface) from the Google font library (fonts.googleapis.com) or not.

 ## Customizing the UI

 For information on how to customize OpenTokRTC's UI, see [CUSTOMIZING-UI.md](CUSTOMIZING-UI.md).